View her publications at:

 Literary Guild, Doubleday Book Club, Black Expressions Book Club, and Black Board: African American Best-seller list in both hardcover and paperback.

-She is a former teacher of English, French, and Spanish, and spent many hours in classrooms as part of Houston's Writers in the Schools Programs.
+She is a former language teacher, and spent many hours in classrooms as part of Houston's Writers in the Schools Program.

 Anita has mentored numerous aspiring authors to eventual publication.
 She is a sought-after presenter at Writers' Conferences and Workshops, and enjoys helping writers fulfill their literary aspirations.